polkascan/py-substrate-metadata-docs/docs/hydradx/omnipool.md

 ---------
 ### InvalidHubAssetTradableState
-HJb Asset&\#x27;s trabable is only allowed to be SELL or BUY.
+Hub asset is only allowed to be sold.

 ---------
 ### InvalidInitialAssetPrice
 Invalid initial asset price.
-Price must be non-zero.

 ---------
 ### InvalidOraclePrice